E-namBans/E-namBans/README.md

 ## Hi there 👋 I am Enam Bansah, a passionate Front-End Developer with skills in HTML, CSS, JavaScript, Python, and Flutter.

 ## About Me
-I specialize in creating responsive, accessible, and pixel-perfect web experiences.
-I am always eager to explore new technologies and learn new skills.
-Currently, I'm expanding my expertise by learning Python and Flutter to build mobile applications alongside web development.
+I hold a BSc in Medical Biochemistry and Molecular Biology, and my journey into programming began as a personal interest.
+As a self-taught developer, I’ve immersed myself in the world of coding and constantly strive to improve my skills.
+In addition to web development, I have developed a keen interest in ethical hacking and am gaining hands-on experience using Linux for security and penetration testing.

-When I'm not coding, I love exploring new destinations and finding inspiration in nature.
-Feel free to explore my work and get in touch!
+When I’m not coding, you’ll find me exploring new destinations, finding inspiration in nature, or learning new technologies.
+I’m always eager to take on new challenges, expand my knowledge, and grow my skill set.
+Feel free to check out my projects and reach out if you'd like to collaborate or connect!

 ## ⚙️ Tools & Technologies
 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)  ![Git](https://img.shields.io/badge/-Git-F05032?style=flat-square&logo=git&logoColor=white)